 In this casebecause the ads were on online video channels that were usually non-promotional, the commercial intent should have been made clear before viewers clicked on the content.

-As outlined last year in our ‘Blurring advertising and blogs’ piece, it’s perfectly legitimate for vloggers (or bloggers, tweeters etc) to enter into a commercial relationship and be paid to promote a product, service or brand.
+It’s perfectly legitimate for vloggers (or bloggers, tweeters etc) to enter into a commercial relationship and be paid to promote a product, service or brand.
 We’re not here to regulate that relationship or to stop vloggers earning money.
 But when that commercial relationship is in place then the onus is on the advertiser, and by extension the vlogger, to be upfront about it and clearly disclose the fact that they’re advertising.

 We’re going to be communicating clearly to advertisers the outcome of this ruling and raising awareness amongst vloggers of the need to disclose when the content of their blogs is paid for.
 We’re also encouraging advertisers or vloggers who are unsure about the rules to take advantage of our free advice and guidance, including on “Video Blogs” “Recognising marketing communications” “Celebrities”, “Remit: Affiliate Marketing”.

 Ultimately, it pays to be honest.
 Vloggers build their fan base on the originality and authenticity of the material they produce.
 It’s potentially damaging to their reputation to be found to have hidden the fact that the content they’re producing is paid for and controlled by an advertiser.
 It’s important to note that, if advertisers and vloggers aren’t upfront, not only could they be in breach of the Advertising Code, they could also be breaking the law.
 By dealing fairly and honestly with their followers vloggers can enjoy the benefits of their commercial relationships with advertisers without alienating their fan base.